nolascojoao/aws-bastion-server-lab/README.md

 # AWS VPC Configuring Lab

-In this lab, a virtual private cloud (VPC) and other necessary network components are built to deploy resources, such as an Amazon Elastic Compute Cloud (Amazon EC2) instance.
+This lab builds a VPC and essential network components to deploy resources like an Amazon EC2 instance.

 - **VPC Setup:** Create a VPC with one public and one private subnet.
 - **Gateway Setup:** Add an Internet Gateway and a NAT Gateway for internet access.